cryingpotat0/seamus/README.md

   - Automatically support created at/ updated at
 - hydrate media to some static image provider like cloudflare rather than just using the raw convex values
 - migrationview should allow error values
+- publish astro <ContentDisplay /> as a web component? with integrated CSS rules.

 3. Make it general

 - Allow to connect to a random github etc.
+- npx create-seamus-app
+- connect to starlight
 - Collab editing